Tomas Brolin: Departure

 On 16 June 1997, Brolin's loan deal with Parma expired.
 Under the terms of the agreement, he was obligated to return to Elland Road within 72 hours.
 Brolin, however, was axed by coach George Graham for the club's pre-season tour of Sweden.
 Brolin was forced to find another club on loan or play for the reserves.

 On 29 August, he was offered a loan deal with Real Zaragoza but the deal fell through and Brolin missed the Spanish transfer deadline.
 As a result, he was fined by Leeds for being absent for training for three days which he disputed.
 Then, on 15 September, Brolin met with Jim Jefferies about a loan to Hearts.
 Yet again, however, the deal fell through.
 According to Brolin's agent, the club would not meet their price, but the Hearts chief Chris Robinson decided to pull the plug on the deal due to the player's lack of fitness.

 After the two failed loan deals, Brolin continued to train and play in the reserves.
-On 6 October, he was fined £90,000 after missing a match to attend his father's 50th birthday as well as criticizing George Graham in the media.
+On 6 October, he was fined £90,000 after missing a match to attend his father's 50th birthday as well as criticizing Graham in the media.
 The player threatened to take the club to a Premier League tribunal.
 On 28 October 1997, club officials, Brolin, and Brolin's representatives decided to terminate Brolin's contract for a reported £140,000.

 Although he recovered from his ankle injury, Brolin never regained his pre-injury level of fitness.
-He made 19 Premier League appearances for Leeds, scoring four goals.
+He made 19 Premier League appearances for Leeds United, scoring four goals.
 He is widely regarded by Leeds fans as one of the club's worst ever players, and in 2003, a poll by BBC Sport saw him voted by the club's fans as the club's worst player in living memory, with the editor joking that Brolin had given almost all of his £4.5 million fee back to the local catering industry with "dedicated munching".
+In 2007 he was voted the second worst player in England's top division since 1970.